Psykotikism/Mutant_Tanks/README.md

-sm_st_smite - View information about the Smite ability. sm_st_spam - View information about the Spam ability. sm_st_splash - View information about the Splash ability. sm_st_stun - View information about the Stun ability. sm_st_throw - View information about the Throw ability. sm_st_track - View information about the Track ability. sm_st_undead - View information about the Undead ability. sm_st_vampire - View information about the Vampire ability. sm_st_vision - View information about the Vision ability.
+sm_st_smite - View information about the Smite ability. sm_st_spam - View information about the Spam ability. sm_st_splash - View information about the Splash ability. sm_st_slow - View information about the Slow ability. sm_st_throw - View information about the Throw ability. sm_st_track - View information about the Track ability. sm_st_ultimate - View information about the Ultimate ability. sm_st_undead - View information about the Undead ability. sm_st_vampire - View information about the Vampire ability. sm_st_vision - View information about the Vision ability.